gregmena/mediaquerytool/README.md

 mediaquerytool
 ==============

-website media query tool

-<a href="https://github.com/gregmena/mediaquerytool">Viewport and Media Query Site</a>
+<a href="http://gregmena.github.io/mediaquerytool/">Viewport and Media Query Site</a>